ponylang/ponyup/README.md

 ### Show installed package versions

-The `ponyup show` command will display the installed package versions with the selected packages marked as green with an asterisk:
+The `ponyup show` command will display the installed package versions with the selected packages marked as green with an asterisk.
+If a more recent version is not installed, then the more recent version will be shown in yellow following the selected version.
 ```console
 $ ponyup show
 stable-nightly-20191116 *